 Men with advanced or metastatic disease should be offered endocrine therapy as first-line therapy, except in cases of visceral crisis or rapidly progressive disease.
 Targeted systemic therapy may be used to treat advanced or metastatic cancer using the same indications and combinations offered to women.
-Ipsilateral annual mammogram should be offered to men with a history of breast cancer treated with lumpectomy regardless of genetic predisposition; contralateral annual mammogram may be offered to men with a history of breast cancer and a genetic predisposing mutation.
+Ipsilateral annual mammogram should be offered to men with a history of breast cancer treated with lumpectomy regardless of genetic predisposition; contralateral annual mammogram may be offered to men with a history of breast cancer treated with a history of breast cancer and a genetic predisposing mutation.
 Breast magnetic resonance imaging is not recommended routinely.
 Genetic counselling and germline genetic testing of cancer predisposition genes should be offered to all men with breast cancer.